elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-is-the-historical-debate-surrounding-the-cry-of-pugadlawin-or-balintawak-in-module-2-unit-3.md

 url: /learn/history-of-the-world/questions/what-is-the-historical-debate-surrounding-the-cry-of-pugadlawin-or-balintawak-in-module-2-unit-3
 score: -1.0
 related_article1:
-    id: 104214
+    id: 104232
     title: >-
-        How should students approach the analysis of primary sources in Tasks 2, 3, and 4?
+        What is the final requirement for the course related to local history?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-should-students-approach-the-analysis-of-primary-sources-in-tasks-2-3-and-4
+    url: /learn/history-of-the-world/questions/what-is-the-final-requirement-for-the-course-related-to-local-history
 related_article2:
-    id: 104215
+    id: 104214
     title: >-
-        What are the key points of debate for Task 5: Site of the First Easter Sunday Mass?
+        How should students approach the analysis of primary sources in Tasks 2, 3, and 4?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-key-points-of-debate-for-task-5-site-of-the-first-easter-sunday-mass
+    url: /learn/history-of-the-world/questions/how-should-students-approach-the-analysis-of-primary-sources-in-tasks-2-3-and-4
 related_article3:
     id: 104209
     title: >-